microsoft/TailwindTraders-Backend/Documents/Azure-Deployment.md

 If these two parameters are not passed a new service principal will be created.

+There are three additional optional parameters to control some aspects of what is created:

+* `-dbAdmin`: Name of the user of all databases.
+Defaults to `ttadmin`
+* `-dbPassword`: Passwowrd of the user of all databases.
+Defaults to `Passw0rd1!`
+* `-deployAks`: If set to `$false` AKS and ACR are not created.
+This is useful if you want to create the AKS yourself or use an existing AKS.
+Defaults to `$true`.
+If this parameter is `$true` the resource group can't exist (AKS must be deployed in a new resource group).

 Once script finishes, everything is installed.
 If a service principal has been created, the script will output the service principal details.

 ## Install the Tailwind Traders Backend on the AKS